limonPRO/redux-practice/README.md

 }

 # 1. defineing Action
-# Action is a object . it has a type  and payload (for data transfer).
+# Action is an object . it has a type  and payload (for data transfer).

 # increment Counter
 const incrementConunter=()=>{